MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/introduction.rst

 The Montreal Forced Aligner uses the Kaldi ASR toolkit (`Kaldi homepage`_) to perform forced alignment.
 Kaldi is under active development and uses modern ASR and includes state-of-the-art algorithms for tasks in automatic speech recognition beyond forced alignment.
+For grapheme-to-phoneme capabilities, MFA uses Phonetisaurus (`Phonetisaurus repository`_).

 Other forced alignment tools
 ============================